3d0c/deploy.sh/README.md

 ### Limitations and todo
 - Basic auth
-- It gets the first asset from assets array. (some logic should be added here, may be filename in config or something, e.g: 'release-file-name':'release.zip')
+- It gets first asset from assets array. (some logic should be added here, may be filename in config or something, e.g: 'release-file-name':'release.zip')
 - per project exclusion list in config
 - per project after installation tasks (e.g.: forever restart, etc...)
 - check tag.
 Now, if tag is not found, script will fail with ugly html output.
-- multiproject support only for github organization.
+- There is only organization based multiproject support.

 ### Configuration
 `deploy-cfg.json` should be in same directory